 A great tip a lot of frequent flyers often take advantage of is to not always book return tickets.
 Although it seem like more hassle, sometimes booking two single flights, maybe even with different airlines, can save you a fortune.

-As the Boy Scouts always say… Be Prepared!
+12- As the Boy Scouts Always Say… Be Prepared!

-Speaking of planning ahead… If your flight is at a popular time and traffic might be an issue or if you’re flying during bad weather then Colin, Brighton from our forum recommends “staying overnight in an airport hotel.
-Often they let you leave you car too”.
+Speaking of planning ahead, if your flight is at a popular time then traffic might be an issue, or if you’re flying during bad weather then Colin, Brighton from our forum

 Instead of getting a taxi or train to the airport it’s probably worth considering a valet parking service.
 You can drive up to the main entrance in your own car, have someone waiting to collect it, take it away, (clean it!), then have it waiting for you in the same spot at the end of your holiday… All for less than the price of two taxis or trains.

 What did you think of our 17 airplane hacks?
 Which tips do you live by for travelling by flight?
 Do you have any advice that wasn’t on our list?
 Leave us your expert travelling knowledge and comments below!

 10 Airplane Hacks To Get You Through Your Next Long-Haul Flight!
 Nobody likes a bad flight, whether it’s down to a lack of leg space or a mix-up with your pre-ordered meal, so with that thought in mind…

 The Weird Truth Of What Happens To Your Suitcase After It’s Been Checked-In This footage was captured with an undercover camera and shows the secret journey your luggage takes after it’s been checked-in…